 "By faith the walls of Jericho fell down after they had been encircled for seven days."
 (Hebrews 11:30)

 Yesterday, we discussed the faith this generation of Israelites exhibited by circumcising all the men so close to Jericho.
-God chose to include them in Hebrews 11 because of their faithfulness in following His instruction in the destruction of Jericho.
+God chose to include them in Hebrews 11 because of their faithfulness in following His instruction in the destruction of the city.

 Can you imagine what the people of Canaan thought when they heard the walls of Jericho collapsed?
 Joshua 5:1 says the hearts of the people of Canaan melted, and they lost all courage to face the Israelites when God allowed the people to cross the Jordon River on dry ground.
 What would they think now?
 Jericho was a heavily fortified city.
 It would take a large army a long time to place such a city under siege and force a surrender.
 But God through the obedience of His people achieved that in seven days with nothing but trumpet blasts and a shout.